Longbeck railway station

 Longbeck is a railway station on the Tees Valley Line, which runs between Bishop Auckland and Saltburn via Darlington.
 The station, situated 10 mi 28 chain east of Middlesbrough, serves the village of Marske-by-the-Sea, Redcar and Cleveland in North Yorkshire, England.
 It is owned by Network Rail and managed by Northern Trains.

 History

 The station was opened in May 1985 by British Rail.
 The small signal box here supervises the junction and station area at nearby Saltburn and the freight line to Boulby as well as the adjacent level crossing.

+Tees Valley Metro

+Starting in 2006, Longbeck was mentioned within the Tees Valley Metro scheme.
+This was a plan to upgrade the Tees Valley Line and sections of the Esk Valley Line and Durham Coast Line to provide a faster and more frequent service across the North East of England.
+In the initial phases the services would have been heavy rail mostly along existing alignments with new additional infrastructure and rollingstock.
+The later phase would have introduced tram-trains to allow street running and further heavy rail extensions.

+As part of the scheme, Longbeck station would have received improved service to Darlington (1–2 to 4 trains per hour) and new rollingstock.

+However, due to a change in government in 2010 and the 2008 financial crisis, the project was ultimately shelved.
+Several stations eventually got their improvements and there is a possibility of improved rollingstock and services in the future which may affect Longbeck.

 Facilities

 The station is unstaffed.
 A round of improvements made here in 2012 included new fully lit waiting shelters, renewed station signage and the installation of CCTV.
 Digital information screens have been installed, whilst the long-line Public Address system (PA) has been renewed and upgraded with pre-recorded train announcements; running information can also be obtained by telephone and timetable posters.
 Step-free access is available to both platforms.